ibm-messaging/mq-golang/README.md

 for path names containing spaces and special characters, which makes it tricky to compile against a copy of MQ installed in the regular location.
 To build these packages I copied
 <mq install>/tools/c/include and <mq install>/bin64 to be under a temporary directory, shown
 in the CFLAGS and LDFLAGS directives.
+This constraint seems to be removed in the Go 1.9 compiler; once that has reached a general availability level,
+I'll update this package to use standard MQ install paths.

 ## Getting started